-This is the dilemma of every victim when spiritual authorities misuse their power; not just pastors, but Christian fathers, mothers or teachers who are abusive (physically, emotionally or sexually), and then site Scripture to defend their role and/or actions.
-Spiritual abuse makes the “words of life” (John 6:68) which are meant to be “water to a parched soul” (John 7:37-38) seem dangerous and poisonous.
-We should grieve deeply when this happens because God grieves deeply when this happens (Ezekiel 34:1-25).
+This is the dilemma of every victim when people with spiritual authority misuse their power; not just pastors, but Christian fathers, mothers or teachers who are abusive (physically, emotionally or sexually), and then cite Scripture to defend their role and/or actions.
+The abuse of spiritual authority makes the “words of life” (John 6:68) which are meant to be “water to a parched soul” (John 7:37-38) seem dangerous and poisonous.
+We should grieve deeply when spiritual abuse happens because God grieves deeply when it happens (Ezekiel 34:1-25).

 Definition: For the purposes of this reflection, “spiritual abuse” is being defined as the use of biblical texts or themes to defend abusive behavior and violations of trust to silence/shame the victim for resisting or disclosing the authority figure’s sinful actions.